vaidasbl/stonkz/README.md

 - It would be useful for a company symbol input field to show suggestions of what symbols exist.
 This was attempted to accomplish by writing a function for symbol extraction, but it generated a text file with nearly 29k company symbols, which kept breaking the app;
 - Graph generation through company card in homepage does not work as intented.
 It does not trigger a function so user has to manually click search.
 This is caused by poorly organized component structure;
+- Refreshing the page while not at home path '/' shows routing error;
 - There are no tests written.

 ## Tools, Technologies and libraries